All in the Family: Theme song

 In addition to O'Connor and Stapleton singing, footage is also shown beginning with aerial shots of Manhattan, and continuing to Queens, progressively zooming in, culminating with a still shot of a lower-middle-class semidetached home, representing the Bunkers' house in Astoria, suggesting that the visit to the Bunkers' home has begun.
 The house shown in the opening credits is actually located at 89–70 Cooper Avenue in the Glendale section of Queens, New York.

 A notable difference exists between the Cooper Avenue house and the All in the Family set: the Cooper Avenue house has no porch, while the Bunkers' home features a front porch.
 Since the footage used for the opening had been shot back in 1968 for the series' first pilot, the establishing shot of the Manhattan skyline does not feature the World Trade Center towers, which had not yet been built.
 When the series aired two years later, the Trade Center towers, although under construction, had still not yet risen high enough to become a prominent feature on the Manhattan skyline.
 This did not happen until the end of 1971.

 Despite this change in the Manhattan skyline, the original, somewhat grainy 1968 footage continued to be used for the series opening until the series transitioned into Archie Bunker's Place in 1979.
 At that time, a new opening with current shots of the Manhattan skyline were used with the Trade Center towers being seen in the closing credits.
-This opening format—showing actual footage of the cities and neighborhoods in which the show was set—became the standard for most of Norman Lear's sitcoms, including others in the All in the Family franchise—Maude, Good Times, and The Jeffersons.
+This opening format showing actual footage of the cities and neighborhoods in which the show was set became the standard for most of Norman Lear's sitcoms, including others in the All in the Family franchise including Maude, Good Times, and The Jeffersons.

 At the end of the opening, the camera then returns to a last few seconds of O'Connor and Stapleton as they finish the song.
 At the end of the original version, Edith smiles at Archie and Archie smiles off at a slight distance.
 In the longest running version (from season 2 to season 5), Edith smiles blissfully at Archie, and Archie puts a cigar in his mouth and returns a rather cynical, sheepish look to Edith.
 From season six through eight, Edith smiles and rests her chin on Archie's shoulder.